bgoonz/Css-Practice-and-AJAX/resources/readings/01-positioning.md

-# App Academy Open

-> Learn to code online with access to App Academy’s entire full-stack course for free

-*   ⏱ 15 minutes

-*   Catalog
-*   Js Py Sep 2020 Online
-*   Week 9 Sep 2020 Online
-*   Positioning

 The CSS property `position` allows us to set the position of elements on a page and is an integral part of creating a Web page layout.

-In this reading, we’ll review the different types of CSS positions we can apply to elements and how they affect the layout of the page.
-If you _stick_ with it, when you’re finished you should be _relatively_ well-versed in CSS positioning properties and _absolutely_ able to create professional page layouts!
+In this reading, we'll review the different types of CSS positions we can apply to elements and how they affect the layout of the page.
+If you _stick_ with it, when you're finished you should be _relatively_ well-versed in CSS positioning properties and _absolutely_ able to create professional page layouts!

 Positioning elements allows us to manipulate where those elements appear on the page.
 Some position properties go with _the page flow_, while a couple of properties cause an element to be _removed from the flow_.
 The flow of a page refers to the relationship of block and inline elements before positioning or other layout changes occur. (_See the MDN doc on [Flow Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flow_Layout) for more info._)